Discover the origin of early sapiens behaviour at Spier

 These finds represent some of the biggest breakthroughs in the manufacture and use of symbolic material culture in our own species, Homo sapiens.

-View these – and many other fascinating finds relating to our shared African ancestors – at the Spier Old Wine Cellar from 10 May to 31 August 2018.
+View these – and many other fascinating finds relating to our shared African ancestors – at the Spier Old Wine Cellar until February 2019.
 Admission is free.

 The exhibition is curated by Craig Foster, Petro Keene and Jos Thorne.Back to Blog